beurdouche/explainers/waict-explainer.md

 ## 6. Why Aren’t SRI or CodeVerify Sufficient on Their Own?
 1. **Subresource Integrity (SRI)**
    - **Limitations**: Requires distinct hashes for every resource; large sites find this unwieldy.
-It also *does not* provide transparency or consistency assurances.
 It is restricted to scripts at this time.
-Similarily, import-map-integrity only covers ES modules and not packages and Sig-based SRI is too costly for large sets of resources and doesn't cover Consistency...
+Similarily, import-map-integrity only covers ES modules and not packages.
+Signature-based SRI is too costly for large sets of resources.
+SRI also *does not* provide transparency or consistency assurances.
 2. **CodeVerify Extension**
    - **Limitations**: Relies on user installation, cannot verify all resource types, and remains out-of-band from standard browser features.